telerik/kendo-themes/packages/nouvelle/docs/customization-button.md

 ---
-title: Customizing Buttons
+title: Customizing Button
 description: "Refer to the list of the Kendo UI Nouvelle theme variables available for customization."
-slug: variables_kendothemenouvelle_buttons
+slug: variables_kendothemenouvelle_button
 position: 9
 ---

-# Customizing Buttons
+# Customizing Button

 The following table lists the available variables for customization.